No products in the cart.

 - Use our hammered nature process art as inspiration and smash some natural flower patterns onto the paper liner.

 - Paint the outside with DIY sidewalk paint.
-Because the paint is washable, you’ll be able to wash off the chalk paint and give your DIY lantern a new look anytime you like with one quick rinse!
+Because the paint is washable, you can wash off the chalk paint and give your DIY lantern a new look anytime you like with one quick rinse!

 - Use these same instructions with a baby food jar to make a smaller-scale fairy lantern for a bit of nighttime summer magic.